EvgeniySaschenko/vue-starter/README.md

 ## Description

-This assembly is based on vue-cli, vue 3 core library.
+This assembly is based on vue-cli, **Vue 3 core** library.
 The assembly contains such packages:

 `vue-class-component`
 `bootstrap`